Bayesian dictionary learning estimation of cell membrane permeability from surface pH data: Abstract

 \section{Abstract}

-Gas transport across cell membrane is a very important process in biochemistry which is essential for many crucial tasks, including cell respiration pH regulation in the cell.
-In the late 1990's, the suggestion that gasses are transported via preferred gas channels embedded into the cell membrane challenged the century old Overton's theory that gases pass through the lipid cell membrane by diffusing across the concentration gradient.
-Since experimental evidence alone does not provide enough evidence to favor one of the proposed mechanisms, mathematical models have been introduced to provide a context for the interpretation of laboratory measurement.
-Following up on previous work where the membrane permeability was estimated using particle filter, in this article we propose an algorithm based on dictionary learning for estimating cell membrane permeability.
-Computed examples illustrate that the novel approach, which can be applied when the properties of the membrane do not change in the course of the data collection process, is computationally much more efficient than particle filter.
+Gas transport across cell membrane is a very important process in cell biology, as it is essential for many crucial tasks, including cell respiration and pH regulation.
+Since it is difficult to observe directly how gasses cross cell membranes, mathematical models have played and continue to play an important role in providing a context for the experimental findings depending on gas exchange, and to test different hypotheses about the gas passage mechanism.
+The first family of gas transport models has been able to match qualitatively the experimental data, and a second generation of computational models has reproduced and explained the dynamic range of the data.
+These models depend on parameters that cannot be measured experimentally, but can be estimated from the available data and some a priori knowledge about the problem based on first principles of cell physiology.
+The membrane permeability is arguably one of the most important parameters, and can also be used also to shed light on the validity of different models of the transport mechanisms.
+In this contribution we propose a new, computationally efficient approach to the cell permeability estimation from measurements of the pH on the cell membrane over the course of a lab experiment.
+The methodology is inspired by a technique used in data science applications known as dictionary learning. \\ {\bf Relevance to life sciences. } In the late 1990's, the suggestion that gasses are transported via preferred gas channels embedded into the cell membrane challenged the century-old Overton's theory that gases pass through the lipid cell membrane by diffusing across it driven by the concentration gradient.
+Since the laboratory experiments alone do not provide enough evidence to favor one or another of the proposed mechanisms, mathematical models have been introduced to provide a context for the interpretation of the measurements.
+In this article we address the problem of estimating intrinsic properties of the cell membrane that could help resolve the question about the role of aquaporins and other membrane-embedded proteins in gas transport across cell membrane from typical pH measurements on the membrane of the oocytes of Xenopus laevis. \\ {\bf Mathematical content: } Following up on a previous work where the membrane permeability was estimated using particle filter techniques, in this article we propose an algorithm based on dictionary learning for estimating cell membrane permeability and other pertinent model parameters.
+Dictionary learning methods have proven to provide versatile tools to solve inverse problems in which the insufficiency of the available data or the complexity of the forward model makes the use of optimization-based inverse solvers impractical.
+Computed examples illustrate that the novel approach, which can be applied when the properties of the membrane do not change in the course of the data collection process, is computationally more efficient than the particle filter approach.